Xouba

-Xouba, also known as little sardine or parrocha, is a small sardine and a type of pelagic fish.
-Xoubas are small sardines from Galicia, Spain.
-They are a species of ray-finned fish in the monotypic genus Sardina.
-The juvenile Xouba has the scientific name of Sardina pilchardus which is in the family Clupeidae.
+The xouba, parrocha, or little sardine is a small or juvenile European pilchard (Sardina pilchardus) caught off the coast of Galicia, Spain.
+Like all European pilchards, xoubas are pelagic ray-finned fish in the monotypic genus Sardina in the family Clupeidae.

 Description

 The fish is blue-green and has a silver underside.
-In comparison to the other sardines, the xouba, is diminutive.
-Xouba means little fish; the fish lives is shallow areas of water between 5 m and 50 m.
+In comparison to other sardines, xouba are caught at a smaller size.
+Xouba generally live in shallow areas of water between 5 m and 50 m.
 The fish is harvested between the months of May and July when it reaches 13 cm in length.
-Xoubas, are small sardines, and a they come from Galicia, Spain.
-The small Xouba is a juvenile version of a European pilchard.
-In some areas the Xouba is called Parrocha.
-Xouba are from the family Clupeidae.
+In some areas xouba are instead called parrocha.

-Xoubas have a tender distinct flavor and they are small sardines, nutrient-dense.
-They have a high omega-3 fatty acid content and they are high in healthy fats.
-Xouba has more fat than other sardines.
+Xoubas have a tender distinct flavor and they nutrient-dense.
+They have a high omega-3 fatty acid content and are high in healthy fats.
+Xoubas have more fat than other sardines.